catholicmelb/parish-handbook/docs/contents/4-property.md

 No formal lease process should commence until the Property and Infrastructure Office has reviewed the proposal.
 Execution of lease agreements for parish tenancies is completed by the RCTC.

-The Archdiocese has published policy guidance in **Application and process for when a parish is a tenant or licensee** **(document link to come)** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish property.
+The Archdiocese has published policy guidance in **[Application and process for when a parish is a tenant or licensee](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Lease%20and%20Licence%20of%20Property%20form%20where%20Parish%20as%20Tenant.pdf?csf=1&web=1&e=MNaXme)** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish property.

 ## Naming parish buildings